-2024 Summer Intensive
+Summer Intensive

 Age 10-18

-9AM to 5PM, Monday through Friday, with a
+9AM to 5PM, Monday to Friday.

 Summer Intensive is aimed at dancers ages 10 to 18.
 For 9-year-old students, an audition is required to join this group.
 Audition is required for non-RMSB students only.